snototter/viren2d/README.md

 # viren2d - Vision & Rendering 2D
 This is a light-weight 2D rendering toolbox to easily (and aesthetically) visualize common computer vision results (read: *detections, trajectories, and the like*) in both __Python and C++__ environments.

-This toolbox uses the [Cairo graphics library](https://www.cairographics.org/) under the hood.
+This toolbox uses the [Cairo graphics library](https://www.cairographics.org/) under the hood, so visually unpleasing results will (hopefully) only be caused by questionable color choices :wink:.

+## Roadmap
+* An initial version v1.0 will hopefully released in July/August 2022 (this is a hobby/leisure time project)
+* I would NOT recommend using this library/toolbox before we reach v1.0 (don't say I didn't warn you)

+## Description
 **Why yet another toolbox?**
-I'm too tired of/too lazy to look up how to visualize some results within the software framework I currently have to work with.
+I became too tired (or lazy?) of to look up how to visualize some results within the software framework I currently have to work with.
-Ideally, I wanted something that can be easily used both within C++ and Python settings - as I have to switch between these two regularly.
+Ideally, I wanted something that can be easily used both within C++ and Python environments - as I have to switch between these two regularly.

 Previously, I experimented with a [similar toolbox (`vcp`)](https://github.com/snototter/vitocpp/) based on [OpenCV](https://github.com/opencv/opencv), but this has a few drawbacks (considering *ease-of-use*):
 *a)* OpenCV is a quite heavy dependency (plus, did you ever get to enjoy a version mismatch between (unofficial) Python bindings in your virtualenv and your system's OpenCV library?)
 *b)* it offers only limited drawing capabilities (it's an image processing library, thus not focusing on graphics pleasing to the eye), and
-*c)* my `vcp` framework grew over the years (and suffers from the usual *"I will clean this mess up later"* bad coding habbit).
+*c)* my `vcp` framework grew over the years (and suffers from the usual *"I will clean this mess up later"* quick-and-dirty extensions).

-So here comes **`viren2d`**, a toolbox with only a single purpose: easily create aesthetically pleasing visualizations.
+**So here comes `viren2d`**, a toolbox with only a single purpose: easily create aesthetically pleasing visualizations.
 * Lightweight: `viren2d` (TODO add python pkg size + cpp library size) uses `libcairo2` (567 KB TODO check - apt unzipped to 20mb (packages weren't isolated, though)
 * Ease-of-use: TODO refer to examples/tutorial
 * Maintainability (hopefully)